Along the strip in Waikiki, past sailor bars

 why we’re out under the orange street-lights.

 Kirun Kapur grew up in Hawaii and has since lived and worked in North America and South Asia.
-She is the winner of the Arts & Letters/Rumi Prize for Poetry and the Antivenom Prize for her first book, Visiting Indira Gandhi’s Palmist.
-Her work has appeared in Poetry International, FIELD, Beloit Poetry Journal, The Christian Science Monitor, and many other journals and news outlets.
-She co-directs the Boston-area arts program The Tannery Series and is poetry editor at The Drum.
+She is the winner of the Arts & Letters/Rumi Prize in Poetry and the Antivenom Prize for her first book, Visiting Indira Gandhi’s Palmist.
+Her work has appeared in AGNI, Poetry International, FIELD, Blackbird, and many other journals.
+She directs the Boston-area arts program The Tannery Series and is poetry editor at The Drum.
 Learn more at kirunkapur.com. (updated 2/2016)